Read more on INSEAD Master, Executive as well as Open and Customised Online programmes

 Learn more

-Digital Transformation of Society, Industries and Companies (A)
+Digital Transformation of Society, Industries and Companies (A and B)

 Academic area: Strategy

-Fontainebleau – September – October 2023 (P4) – Annet Aris, Senior Affiliate Professor of Strategy, INSEAD
+Fontainebleau, August – October 2024, Annet Aris, Senior Affiliate Professor of Strategy

 How will digitisation fundamentally affect society, industry structures, business models and the way companies are managed?
 Based on examples of industries going through the digital transition such as travel and tourism, telecom, and media, this course explores what strategies both incumbent players and Internet companies follow to conquer or keep their place under the sun.